Bashni

 The topmost white checker was taken from a stack.
 The black checker beneath it was released.

-• An ordinary checker at the top of some stack can be promoted to a king exactly the same way as in Russian Checkers.
+• An ordinary checker at the top of a stack can be promoted to a king exactly the same way as in Russian Checkers.